RyanHill92/html-parser/README.md

 Business Case
 ----
 A new search engine just hit the market, and their search result rankings are determined by the type and number of HTML tags used on a website.
-Your company wants to make sure all of their web pages are going to perform well in this new system, and have asked you to build a tool for the quality-control team that will help them keep tabs on how your pages are scoring in the new system.
+Your company wants to make sure all of their web pages are going to perform well in this new search engine, and have asked you to build a tool for the SEO team that will help them keep tabs on how your pages are scoring in the new search engine.

-Your program needs to calculate the score for a given HTML file and save it to a database as a record so quality-control has a record to reference later.
-In addition to the score you'll also need to save the name of the file and the date and time that the score was calculated.
-Each time a file is updated it will need to be re-scored, so we will need to be able to see if the quality of the files have improved or declined over time.
-Your schema must support the ability to score the same file name multiple times and keep a record of each itteration.

-They also want to be able to pull data about files quickly, and have asked for the ability to retrieve all scores generated in a provided date range, retrive the name of the file with the all-time highest score, the name of the file with the all time lowest score, and to see the average scores for all files.
+The tool needs to calculate the score for a given HTML file and save the score, as well as the date and time it was calculated, so that the SEO team can track quality changes over time.
+They want to be able to pull data about files quickly, and have asked for the ability to retrieve all scores generated in a provided date range, retrieve the all time highest score for a given file, the all time lowest score for a given file, and to see the average score for a given file.

 In the data folder of this project you'll find the company's existing files, which you should use for testing your application.
-Your code should be able to score all the provided files, store the score information in a database, and provide a way for users to retrieve the data that your team has requested access to.

 Technical Requirements
 -----------------
 Create a program in the language of your choice that will read HTML files, calculate scores based on the set of rules provided below, and then save the score for each file.
 Changes to the content can be re-run over time to determine improvement or regression of the score.
 Each unique run should be stored with the date and time it was run along with the score received for the file.

-You may use external libraries if you feel they will help, but you must place them in the appropriate folder based on the project layout section.
+You may use external libraries if you feel they will help, but you should keep them separate from the code that you have written.
+* Include teh
 * Score HTML content using the provided scoring guide
 * Save results to a SQL database (MySQL, SQL Server, sqlite, SQL Server Express)
 * A user should be able to retrieve all scores for a given file